defold/doc/docs/en/manuals/debugging.md

 Android
 : The ability to extract the "log.txt" depends on OS version and manufacturer.
 Here is a short and simple step by step guide: https://stackoverflow.com/a/48077004/129360

-## Running the ZeroBrane external debugger

-In addition to the built in debugger, it is also possible to use the Lua IDE _ZeroBrane Studio_ as an external Lua debugger.
-Please refer to the [ZeroBrane debugging manual](/manuals/zerobrane) for details on how to set up and run the program with Defold.

 ## Lua debug library

 Lua comes with a debug library that is useful in some situations, particularly if you need to inspect the innards of your Lua environment.
 You can find more information about it here: http://www.lua.org/pil/contents.html#23.